 Traveling by car?
 Take Aurora Avenue north from downtown for the most direct route into Fremont.
 If you’re traveling via I5, Take exit 167 to Mercer Street west to Aurora Ave N and continue north to Fremont.
-Use the map provided for better directions into the Center of The Universe, or let Chamber Member Google, guide you with Google Maps.
+For better directions into the Center of The Universe, let Chamber Member Google guide you with Google Maps.

 Find parking fast with Chamber Member U-Park’s parking lots: